parnabghosh1004/Simple-AI-chatbot/README.md

 This chatbot is made with neural netoworks and a using a bit of natural language processing.

-Training data is conatined in the file intents.json and it is highly customizable.
+Training data is contained inside the file intents.json and it is highly customizable.

 In my project i used the context of restuarant bot serving to a customer.